heitoralthmann/Teamwork-MCP/README.md

 2. Click "+ Add New MCP Server"
 3. Enter a name for the server (e.g., "Teamwork API")
 4. Select "stdio" as the transport type
-5. Enter the command to run the server: `node path/to/teamwork-mcp/build/index.js`
+5. Enter the command to run the server: `node path/to/teamwork-mcp/build/index.js` and then if needed, add the command line arguments as mentioned above.
 6. Click "Add"

-The Teamwork API tools will now be available to the Cursor Agent in Composer.
+The Teamwork MCP tools will now be available to the Cursor Agent in Composer.

-### Available MCP Tools
+### Available Teamwork MCP Tools

 The following tools are available through the MCP server: